 Doing the blind hem stitch with a sewing machine is very easy once you understand the technique for folding the fabric correctly before stitching.

-NOTE: For this photo tutorial, I am using contrasting thread so you can see the stitching.
-When hemming your project, please use thread that matches the items you are hemming.
+NOTE: For this photo tutorial, I am using a contrasting thread so you can see the stitching.
+When hemming your project, please use a thread that matches the items you are hemming.

 STEP 1: FOLD RAW EDGE